 In 2012, the NSW Government introduced the Strategic Regional Land Use Policy to better manage the potential conflicts arising from the proximity of mining and coal seam gas (CSG) activity to our high quality agricultural land, in some parts of the State.

-Since the introduction of the Policy the Government has introduced safeguards which will protect some five million hectares of residential and strategic agricultural land across the State from the impacts of mining and coal seam gas activity.
+Since the introduction of the Policy the Government has introduced safeguards for some 5.3 million hectares of residential and strategic agricultural land across the State from the impacts of new coal seam gas and mining activity.

 28 January 2014 - Media release: CSG reform safeguards homes and agricultural lands

 Frequently Asked Questions: Biophysical Strategic Regional Land Use mapping across NSW

 Frequently Asked Questions - Critical Industry Clusters Upper Hunter [PDF]

 Frequently Asked Questions - Coal Seam Gas exclusion zones expanded [PDF]